THE HAPPY CONSEQUENCES OF EATING GOD'S WORD:Joy and Delight

 Spurgeon on Jeremiah 15:16, "Happy is the person who reads the Scriptures and hears the word --- searching all the while for the hidden spiritual sense that is, indeed the voice of God"

-This morning I was reminded of how sweet the word of God is to the soul of the believer.
-As I embarked upon my devotional time of study to include prayer, worship, reading and meditating upon God's Word, I reviewed a most beloved section of scripture, Act 17:11.
-In this absolutely beautiful section of scripture, we are introduced to a group of men, the "Bereans", who Paul and Silas came to fellowship within Berea.
-It is documented in scripture that these men were wholly devoted to the study and understanding of God's word for themselves.
-Here's how they are described, "The people here were of more noble character than those in Thessalonica since they received the word with eagerness and examined the Scriptures daily to see if these things were so."
+This morning, I was reminded of how sweet the word of God is to the believer's soul.
+As I embarked upon my devotional time of study to include prayer, worship, reading and meditating upon God's Word, I reviewed a most beloved section of scripture, Acts 17:11.
+In this absolutely beautiful section of scripture, we are introduced to a group of men, the "Bereans", who Paul and Silas came to fellowship with in Berea.
+It is documented in scripture that these men were wholly devoted to studying and understanding God's word for themselves.
+Here's how they are described: "The people here were of more noble character than those in Thessalonica since they received the word with eagerness and examined the Scriptures daily to see if these things were so."

 I've always been so impressed and encouraged by this brief encounter Paul and Silas had with the Bereans.
-I will even take some liberties in saying, meeting these noble Bereans was quite refreshing to Paul.
-Their earnest in receiving the word, examining it daily is such an example to us ladies today.
-A reminder sisters, that we are to handle the Word of God with eager delight, and mine it for all its treasures, namely, its power to save and bring us into the joys of walking with Jesus.
+I will even take the liberty of saying that meeting these noble Bereans was quite refreshing to Paul.
+Their earnestness in receiving the word, examining it daily, is such an example to us ladies today.
+A reminder, sisters, that we are to handle the Word of God with eager delight, and mine it for all its treasures, namely, its power to save and bring us into the joys of walking with Jesus.
 Further, there is a preciousness and sweetness that embodies God's word.
-When we drink deeply and savor its statues, precepts, commands, our soul's thirst is quenched.
-Our paths are made straight, our burdens lifted and we find warnings as a guidepost for living life.
+When we drink deeply and savor its statutes, precepts, and commands, our souls' thirst is quenched.
+Our paths are made straight, our burdens lifted, and we find warnings as guideposts for living.
 Psalm 19:10 declares,

 "More to be desired are they than gold,